TVApro/GBCodonCounter/README.md

 *.fna files containing nucleotide sequences of genes (be careful - the program is not yet able to adequately exclude tRNA, rRNA and ncRNA from such files)

-The program generates *.fna files without RNA itself in a separate folder, they can be used later This is a beta version of the program, only tested on Linux
+The program generates *.fna files without RNA itself in a separate folder, they can be used later

 ### P.S.
 Warning 1.
 The files will contain numbers with dots, which are not defined as numbers in Russian localization.